 The Probation Department is open Monday through Friday from 8:45 a.m. to 4:15 P.M., but Probation reporting is typically done on Thursdays and Fridays only.

 The Restitution Program ensures that defendants are making restitution to their victims in a safe and accountable manner.
 The program establishes what losses were incurred and establishes a payment schedule with the defendant to ensure the restitution is made prior to the termination of probation.

-The Restitution Program accepts payments from the defendants via cash, money order, MasterCard, Discover, or VISA, and forwards payments to the victims.
+The Restitution Program accepts payments from the defendants via cash or money order and forwards payments to the victims.